reliancehie/reports-catalog/README.md

 **Input Parameters**
 Start Date, End Date, and Records to Display Below
 **Output**
-List of patients that have indications of an opioid abuse diagnosis.
+List of patients that have indications of an HIV diagnosis.

 All Data CSV Download (contains all column headings below)
 **Example Output**